by Grace Fisher ’15

 7. Being a 21-year-old who is in tune with social media is actually a great thing.
 My supervisors valued my insight into the most productive ways to approach Facebook, and they gave me full control of the company’s Twitter and Instagram accounts.
 Knowing how to use those social-media outlets well is an impressive tool.

 8. Becoming friendly with your coworkers (mine were mostly editorial assistants), especially the ones in the surrounding cubicles, is imperative.
 They are the ones who will show you the ropes, at times even more so than your supervisor.
 And leaving a great impression with everyone at the office, not just the people you report to, is a great way to help secure a job in the future.

 9. Not only did I learn the fundamentals of book publishing, but I also learned the basic structure of corporate offices.
 I learned who gets a cubicle and who gets an office with a view.
 I learned that bringing coffee to a meeting is acceptable and encouraged, but bringing food is not.
 I feel as though I can enter any office environment and know the gist of how it functions.

-10. I learned that book publishing is not necessarily my postgraduate path.
-I found myself craving a more fast-paced environment, and it was frustrating to see my supervisors struggle to get promoted, despite their years of experience and fantastic book projects.
+10. I learned that there is much more to publishing than just editorial.
+I was so lucky to get an internship in editorial, but being able to see the other departments up close made me realize that I might be a better fit in another department, such as marketing or publicity.
 I’m still so happy to have done this internship, though, so that I could discover that about myself, as well as network with some incredible people, and of course, get my hands on some amazing books.